Skip to main content

 Cancer is always named for the place where it starts, because when the cancer cells grow in a new place, they still look the same as the cells where the cancer started.
 So when thymus cancer spreads to the lung (or any other place), it’s still called thymus cancer.
 It’s not called lung cancer unless it starts from cells in the lung.

-illustration showing the thymus gland in relation to the trachea, superior vena cava, right and left lungs and aorta
+illustration showing the thymus in relation to the trachea, superior vena cava, right and left lungs and aorta

 Ask your doctor to use this picture to show you where your cancer is.